 This project has very positive implications for the economy and employment rates.
 Throughout the construction phases through to completion and beyond, Metrolinx will partner with local companies and community groups to provide jobs, training, and other opportunities.
 Groups like the Toronto Community Benefits Network (TCBN), is connecting people with jobs in the trades and administration along the Crosstown line.

-There are also many benefits to the Crosstown in regards to quality of lfe and the environment.
+There are many benefits to the Crosstown in regards to the quality of life of Torontonians and the environment.
 Obviously, faster transit means less time spent commuting; not only is the Crosstown supposed to cut travel times, but it's also supposed to improve the reliability of existing TTC lines and consequently their travel times as well.
-And while the project couldn't be called "green", it will reduce traffic congestion, green house gases, and fuel consumption - that's pretty eco-friendly, right?
-In fact, it is the first transit project to receive funding through 'green bonds' which are tax exempt bonds reserved for environmentally-friendly infrastructure.
+And while the project couldn't be called "green", it will reduce traffic congestion, greenhouse gases, and fuel consumption - that's pretty eco-friendly, right?
+In fact, it is the first transit project to receive funding through 'green bonds' which are tax-exempt bonds reserved for environmentally-friendly infrastructure.

 Regardless, Crosstown will allow thousands of commuters to take a convenient, low-emissions transit option every day.
-If it fucntions as it should, it will not only help preserve the state of the environment, but will improve quality of like for daily commuters.
+If it functions as it should, it will not only help preserve the state of the environment but will improve the quality of life for daily commuters.